jcmunav63/mv_portfolio1/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfolio: Deployment of desktop version] <a name="about-project"></a>
+# 📖 [Portfolio: Mobile Menu] <a name="about-project"></a>

-mv_portfolio1: Deployment of desktop version!
+mv_portfolio1: Mobile menu project!

-**Portfolio: Deployment of desktop version** A project for deployment of mobile & desktop portfolio app!
+**Portfolio: Set the menu options for mobile version** A project for setting up the menu options in the mobile version of our portfolio!

 <!-- Built With -->